The Commercial Tenant's Guide to Triple Net (NNN) Leases

 For landlords who own multiple properties, NNN leases also reduce administrative burden.
 Instead of projecting and absorbing operating costs across a portfolio, the landlord bills tenants based on actuals at year-end and collects true-up payments.
 The result is that the landlord's accounting team spends less time managing operating cost volatility and more time managing the assets themselves.

 Tenants, by contrast, take on cost uncertainty.
 A 15% spike in property insurance premiums affects their bottom line directly.
-A major HVAC replacement that is amortized as a capital expense — if the lease permits it — shows up in their CAM bill.
+A major HVAC replacement that is amortized as a capital expense, if the lease permits it, shows up in their CAM bill.
 Understanding what you are agreeing to before signing is not optional.
+Medical office tenants face specific NNN lease traps around HVAC, biohazard handling, and specialty insurance riders that standard NNN guides don't address.
+Restaurant tenants face a different version of cost uncertainty because percentage rent clauses interact with management fee structures in ways that can inflate pass-through costs beyond what the base rent alone suggests.

 The three nets: taxes, insurance, and maintenance